loxaxs/extended-sim-brothel/README.md

 Girl-related mechanics:

-- In SBFG, girls have two distinct sex-related characteristics.
+- In HSB, girls have two distinct sex-related characteristics.
 These are Fuck and Blowjob.
 I plan on merging them into a single one "Sex" characteristic.
 Still, there would be a history of how many times a girl has had which kind of activity while working in the Brothel.
 The activity chart would be extremely detailed, distinguishing up to the positions in which they had sex.
 The exact span of that chart is to be determined.
 Practicallity matters.

 - Some activities would be impressive to the girls, so they might refuse to practice them if they have never done it before.
 This would be the case with:
   - Possibly vaginal sex for some very shy girls